What are hybrid courses?

 Instructors with courses in which learning outcomes are not aligned to activities, that do not yet have a course schedule already built for fall, or are not familiar with TCU Online tools may take eight to twelve hours to complete the training.

-How much content is in the hybrid training course?
+How much content is in the Hybrid Design & Delivery course?

 The course has four required modules: Distance Learning Regulations, Course Design for Student Engagement, Accessibility, and Delivering Your Hybrid Course.
 Each module has fewer than ten short pages for instructors to review.
 Additional materials are in optional, supplementary sub-modules.
 Reviewing the required content in each module should take no more than an hour.

-What items will instructors produce or complete in the hybrid training course?
+What items will instructors produce or complete in the Hybrid Design & Delivery course?

 - Quiz: Distance Learning Regulations – 10 questions, multiple attempts permitted